 • Does the emotional pitch of each song cue naturally complement and support the literal and emotional pitch of the top of each song?
 And vice versa.

 • Do the melodic climaxes match the lyrical climaxes?
 Does the lyric properly and naturally scan with the melody?
-Do the lyrical phrases line up with the musical phrases?
+Do the lyrical phrases align with the musical phrases?

 • If there are mode shifts within a song, are they supported, deliberate, purposeful, propulsive?